Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Background

-A (top-down) \gls{PTA} is a tuple $(Q, \delta, F, \mu)$ composed of \begin{enumerate*}[label={(\roman*)}] \item a finite set of states $Q$, \item a set of final state and symbol pairs $F \subseteq Q \times \Sigma^{(0)}$, \item an initial distribution of states $\mu \in \Delta(Q)$, and \item a transition function \end{enumerate*}
+A (top-down) \gls{PTA} \cite{weidner2015probabilistic} is a tuple $(Q, \delta, F, \mu)$ composed of \begin{enumerate*}[label={(\roman*)}] \item a finite set of states $Q$, \item a set of final state and symbol pairs $F \subseteq Q \times \Sigma^{(0)}$, \item an initial distribution of states $\mu \in \Delta(Q)$, and \item a transition function \end{enumerate*}

-with $Q^n$ denoting a tuple of $n$ states and $\Delta(Q^n)$ the set of all discrete probability distributions over it.
-Transitions of the automaton $A$ are probabilistic and a successful \textit{run} $r: D \rightarrow Q$ is an assignment of a state $ q \in Q$ to each node in the tree $t$ such that the state in the leaf nodes are contained in the final set $F$.
-The evaluation of the automaton $A$, i.e.\ the value of the tree series $p(t)$, is the expectation
+with $\mathbf{q} \in Q^n$ denoting a tuple of $n$ states.
+With $\Delta(Q)$ we denote the set of discrete probability distributions over the finite set $Q$.
+And $\Delta_0 = \Delta \cup \mathbf{0}$ is augmented by the improper distribution $\mathbf{0}$ that assigns zero probability to all states.
+Transitions of the automaton $A$ are probabilistic and a successful \textit{run} $r: D \rightarrow Q$ is assigning a state $ q \in Q$ to each node in the tree $t$ such that the states at the leaf nodes are contained in the final set $F$.